 BRAZIL

-1.1 (e) Carry out any nuclear weapon test explosion, any other nuclear explosion,
+1.1 (e) Carry out any nuclear weapon test explosion, any other nuclear explosion, or any other activity associated with the development and use of nuclear weapon technologies.

-1.2 (b) Any nuclear weapon test explosion, any other nuclear explosion,
+1.2 (b) Any nuclear weapon test explosion, any other nuclear explosion, or any other activity associated with the development and use of nuclear weapon technologies.

 CUBA